timesnewronann/shotTracker/README.md

 # ShotTracker — Project Roadmap

-**Last Updated:** 2025-08-30 (Local Time)
+**Last Updated:** 2025-09-29 (Local Time)

 ---

 ## Introduction

 This roadmap documents the full vision, technical plan, and reasoning behind the **ShotTracker** project.
-It is both a development guide and a learning tool, showing _what_ we will build and _why_ we build it this way.
+I started this project as a learning tool to improve my SWE abilities, showing _what_ I will build and _why_ I built it this way.
-Use it to track progress, onboard collaborators, and guide decision-making as we scale from an MVP prototype to a production-ready mobile application.

 ---